saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Inline functions
 - "inline" keyword, used for flattening a higher order function which takes lambda expression as parameter.
 Helps in optimization, no call stack

--Optimize higher order function by inlining calls.
+- Optimize higher order function by inlining calls.
 - overhead, no anonymous class for lambda expression in parameter.
 - You can use "noinline" for lambda expression if you don't want to inline it.
 - Inline doesn't work if you assign lambda to a variable (ie store it).